golangdaddy/multichain-client/README.md

 ```
 ## Deterministic Wallets

-Using the address package within this repo, you can create a deterministic keypair with WIF encoded private-key, and Bitcoin or MultiChain encoded public key.
+Using the address package within this repo, you can create a deterministic keypair with WIF-encoded private-key, and Bitcoin or MultiChain encoded public address.

 ```